usaid-cs/yesterday-i-learned/random.md

 1. Putting [triple parentheses](https://en.wikipedia.org/wiki/Triple_parentheses) around a Jewish name is considered antisemitism.
 Sometimes Jews do that to their own names.
 1. [a) Don't write tests for other people's libraries. b) Don't generalise something until you see it repeated the third time. c) APIs should be simple for common things, and possible for complex things. d) Unit tests test a unit of behaviour, not a unit of code. e) Parameter counts in a dependency-injected function highlights how crappy that piece of code is. f) Don't half-ass external APIs.
 Plan **a lot**. g) If your test doesn't fail when you add a bug, you're missing a test.](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing)
 1. Moroccans ferment butter to make [smen](https://www.npr.org/sections/thesalt/2014/10/09/353510171/smen-is-moroccos-funky-fermented-butter-that-lasts-for-years).
 Fermenting the butter keeps the butter safe, they say.
-1. The Greeks claimed to have invented socks.
 1. Montreal is the [fourth largest Francophone community](http://www.touristmaker.com/blog/what-are-the-largest-french-speaking-cities-in-the-world/), after Paris (obviously), [Kinshasa](https://en.wikipedia.org/wiki/Kinshasa) Congo, and Abidjan Ivory Coast.
 1. "Heads will roll" is followed by "on the floor", i.e. the guillotine situation.
 1. Better Business Bureau doesn't list itself on Better Business Bureau.